robertdavid1205/SssssneakySnake-ms2/README.md

 # Sssssneaky Snake
-This webpage showcases a fun game that brings back old memories.
+This webpage showcases a fun game that brings back old memories to many of us.
 <br>
 View the live site [here](https://robertdavid1205.github.io/SssssneakySnake-ms2)
 <br><br>